Analysis: Peru markets and miners fear Castillo, see silver lining in split vote

 The leftist candidate has rattled miners and investors since a surprise win in the first-round vote in April, pledging to tear up Peru's decades-old constitution and take up to 70% of profits from firms mining in the country's copper-rich Andes.

-On Monday the former teacher and union leader held a razor-thin, though growing, lead here over his market-friendly conservative rival Keiko Fujimori in the run-off vote.
-The country's sol currency and equities sank here.
+On Monday the former teacher and union leader held a razor-thin, though growing, lead over his market-friendly conservative rival Keiko Fujimori in the run-off vote.
+The country's sol currency and equities sank.

 A final tally may take days to arrive and there could be challenges to the results.